 “He that observeth the wind shall not sow; and he that regardeth the clouds shall not reap” [Ecclesiastes 11:4].

-This site will focus on an event that shall be known as the 42 month storm, and it will include events around that storm, both before and after.
 Our current events may inevitably contribute to what we would more definitively call The Last Days.
-The best way to carry on with some semblance of a normal life and to do those things which ought to be done, (like sowing and reaping), is to be aware of what is coming, instead of being surprised upon its arrival.
+The best way to carry on with some semblance of a normal life and to do those things which ought to be done is to be aware of what is coming, instead of being surprised upon its arrival.

 Should the 42 month storm catch us off-guard and unprepared, our natural reaction will be to stand in amazement and watch distractedly.
 In contrast, should we see it coming and accurately predict its timing, neither greatly overestimating nor greatly underestimating its severity, then we can brace ourselves and take steps to best deal with it, according to our various circumstances.